vkscorpio3/spring-rest-api/README.md

 # spring-rest-api
-Project to use ATG ProfileAdapter repository via Spring api
+Project to use ATG ProfileAdapter repository via Spring-Rest api